MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/7-write-data-with-output-bindings-portal-lab.md

     In this example, the message was given a unique ID, and the **Message text** column displays your bookmark in JSON format.
 There's no message for the Azure `docs` bookmark that you tried to add because it already existed in the database.

 1. You can test the function further by changing the request body in the test pane with new id/url sets, and running the function.
 Watch this queue to see more messages arrive.
-You can also look at the database to verify that new entries have been added.
+You can also look at the database to verify that new entries are added.

 In this exercise, we expanded your knowledge of bindings to output bindings, and writing data to your Azure Cosmos DB.
 We added an output binding to post messages to an Azure queue.
 This example demonstrates the true power of bindings to help you shape and move data from incoming sources to various destinations.
-We haven't written any database code or had to manage connection strings ourselves.
+We didn't have to write any database code or manage connection strings ourselves.
 Instead, we configured bindings declaratively, and let the platform take care of securing connections, scaling our function, and scaling our connections.